-2 Dataset
+3 Dataset

-You will be working on a similar dataset to HW1P2 and HW3P2.
-The training set will comprise input-output pairs, where each input consists of a sequence of 15-dimensional mel-spectral vectors derived from a spoken recording, and the corresponding output consists of the spelled out text transcription.
-The transcriptions are in terms of 30 characters (the 26 characters in the English alphabet, blank space, "," [comma] and two special characters: "<sos>" and "<eos>", representing the start and end of a sentence respectively).
+You will be working on a similar dataset as in HW1P2 and HW3P2.
+The training set will comprise inputoutput pairs, where each input consists of a sequence of 27-dimensional mel-spectral vectors derived from a spoken recording, and the corresponding output consists of the spelled out text transcription.
+The transcriptions are in terms of 31 characters (the 26 characters in the English alphabet, blank space, "," [comma] and three special tokens: "<sos>", "<eos>" and "<pad>", representing the start and end of a sentence and padding respectively).